 From there we will look at available jobs and see if there is a good match.
 If there isn’t a match at that base, then I will extend my search and look at jobs at other nearby bases.
-There are three Air National Guard bases within a 2.5 hour drive from my home, and an ANG and Air Force Reserve station about 4.5 hours from my home.
-Between those bases, I should have options if I am qualified to serve again.
+There are four Air National Guard bases within a three hour drive from my home, and an ANG and Air Force Reserve station about 4.5 hours from my home.
+Among those bases, I should have options if I am qualified to serve again.

 Of course, my wife and I would still need to talk about everything.
 I don’t make any life decisions as important as this without her approval.
 I think she knows that I would serve again if I am able, but it’s still something we would need to pray ab0ut and discuss.
 The possibility of being away from her and our two girls would be very difficult for everyone.
 But I know it would be much more difficult for her, and that isn’t something I take lightly.

 Update: I was finally able to join the Air National Guard – almost exactly two years after publishing this article!
 It was an interesting journey, which you can read about here.
 Keep the faith if you have a desire to serve again.
 The path may not be easy (mine was not), but it was worth it!